 - Kelly Pocket (GPX; HTML)

 Kelly Pocket is a challenging run down a small side canyon that feeds into the larger Kelly Canyon and, eventually, Pumphouse Wash.
-It starts just to the south of the intersection of FR237 and FR9498 (Kelly Canyon Road).
-It follows the canyon floor as it cuts through many sandstone layers and passes through a lush ponderosa pine forest.
+Look for a small pull out about 150 yards to the south of the intersection of FR237 and FR9498 (Kelly Canyon Road).
+The trail follows the canyon floor as it cuts through many sandstone layers and passes through a lush ponderosa pine forest.
 Farther down the canyon, deep shade allows both fir and spruce trees to grow alongside the pine forest.
 There are a number of log ramps used by mountain bikers and these can be amusing to run up and down.
-At about 3.5 miles is the confluence of Kelly Canyon and Pumphouse Wash coming in from the right.
+At about 2.9 miles is the confluence of Kelly Canyon and Pumphouse Wash coming in from the right.
 This location is about 500 feet lower than your starting point.
-Turn around here for an out-and-back of about 7 miles.
-Or turn right and follow Pumphouse Wash to FR237 and follow this back to your starting point for a slightly shorter route of about 6.8 miles.
+Turn around here for an out-and-back run.
+Or turn right and follow Pumphouse Wash to FR237 and follow this forest road back to your starting point for a slightly longer route of about 6.1 miles.

 - Kendrick Peak (GPX; HTML)